The Guess Who: American Woman era (1968–1970)

-Personnel changes and continued success (1970–1975)
+Continued success (1970–1974)

 While American Woman became a success in the early months of 1970, Bachman recorded an all-instrumental solo album titled Axe with Peterson on drums.
-The Guess Who began recording a follow up to American Woman, completing seven tracks.
-(The tracks were withheld and not released until 1976 under the title The Way They Were.)
-Bachman then took a break from touring with The Guess Who due to illness, with American guitarist Bobby Sabellico filling in temporarily.
-Bachman played a final show with the band and then quit in May 1970; his relations with Cummings had deteriorated and his recent conversion to Mormonism caused dissatisfaction with the band's rock n' roll lifestyle.
-Bachman later formed the successful hard rock band Bachman-Turner Overdrive.
+The Guess Who began recording a follow-up to American Woman, completing seven tracks (which were withheld and not released until 1976 under the title The Way They Were.)

+Bachman took a break from touring with the Guess Who due to illness, with American guitarist Bobby Sabellico filling in temporarily.
+Bachman played a final show with the band and exited the band in May 1970; his relations with Cummings had deteriorated and his recent conversion to Mormonism caused dissatisfaction with the band's rock 'n' roll lifestyle.
+Bachman later formed the successful hard-rock band Bachman–Turner Overdrive.

 Indicating a move into more intricate arrangements and vocal harmonies, while shooting for album rock radio, the Guess Who replaced Bachman with two guitarists from the Winnipeg rock scene: Kurt Winter from the band Brother, and Greg Leskiw from the band Wild Rice.
 Winter brought some songs from his previous band and became one of the Guess Who's primary songwriters.
 Leskiw occasionally contributed lead vocals.
-On July 17, 1970, the band was invited to perform at the White House for US President Richard Nixon's family and guests, but they were asked not to play "American Woman" due to its apparent criticism of the United States.
+On July 17, 1970, the band was invited to perform at the White House for U.S. President Richard Nixon's family and guests, but they were asked not to play "American Woman" due to its apparent criticism of the United States.
+However, in 2020, Cummings admitted the song isn't a criticism of America.
+Additionally, he said the White House never asked them to drop the song.
+That whole urban legend was created by the group's manager as a publicity stunt.

 The expanded lineup quickly recorded the album Share the Land, which was released in late 1970 and became another substantial hit in both Canada and the United States.
 Songs from the albums Wheatfield Soul through Share the Land were compiled for the album The Best of The Guess Who, which became another successful release in both countries in 1971.